Directorate of General Security

-The Directorate of General Security (DGS) (مديرية الأمن العام) also known as Internal State Security was the national civilian security agency of the Ba'athist Iraq tasked with advancing domestic security including clandestine and covert operations, counterinsurgency, counterintelligence, counter-revolutionary, creation a domestic security network intelligence, executive protection (especially the Arab Socialist Ba'ath Party – Iraq Region high-ranking members, Prime Minister of Iraq, Revolutionary Command Council members, and Saddam Hussein and his family), intelligence assessment, protects classified domestic security information, psychological warfare, political warfare, support irregular warfare operations, surveillance and suppression those who disagree with the government, and threat assessment to domestic security.
+The Directorate of General Security (DGS) (مديرية الأمن العام) also known as Internal State Security was the national civilian security agency of the Ba'athist Iraq tasked with advancing domestic security including clandestine and covert operations, counterinsurgency, counterintelligence, counter-revolutionary, creation of domestic security network intelligence, executive protection (especially the Arab Socialist Ba'ath Party – Iraq Region high-ranking members, Prime Minister of Iraq, Revolutionary Command Council members, and Saddam Hussein and his family), intelligence assessment, protects classified domestic security information, psychological warfare, political warfare, support irregular warfare operations, surveillance and suppression of those who disagree with the government, and threat assessment to domestic security.

 History

 The DGS was founded in 1921 during the Iraqi monarchy, and it operated under the Ministry of the Interior until 1968.
 Its police and military officers were charged with the "general security of the state and its property", which included the use of torture and monitoring of dissent.
 It was trained by Egypt’s State Security Investigations Service (Mabahith Amn El Dawla) in the 1960’s.